sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishatakam_vairAgyashatakam.md

 LITERARY ESTIMATE OF THE ŚATAKAS.

-Mr. Dutt [says](#History%20of%20Civilisation%20in%20ancient%20India,%20vol.%20II,%20p.%20294.
-"History of Civilisation in ancient India, vol. II, p.
-294.") —"The reader will appreciate the opinion of Prof Lassen that it is the terse and epigramatic character of Bhartrhari's short poems which makes them conspicuous among the productions of the Indian muse; and the perfect art with which they are composed makes them worthy of being ranked among the master-pieces of Indian genius."
+Mr. Dutt says[^13] —"The reader will appreciate the opinion of Prof Lassen that it is the terse and epigramatic character of Bhartrhari's short poems which makes them conspicuous among the productions of the Indian muse; and the perfect art with which they are composed makes them worthy of being ranked among the master-pieces of Indian genius."
 The style is on the whole simple, but sometimes the meaning is obscure owing to an attempt at brevity at the sacrifice of perspicuity.
 Some of the shorter verses are written in a particularly graceful and forcible style which had endeared them to the general reader and assigned them a place on the tip of every tongue conversant with Sanskrt.
 The longer metres are on the whole free from long and parplexing compounds.
 In some cases there is one line, generally the last, which contains rather a long compound.
 This however Serves to give the style greater dignity which a tame ending could not do.
 True, there is not melody in the lines, but their artless and simple diction corresponds well with the subject, which, in both the *S'atakas,*embodied in this little volume, is moral and religious

+[^13]: History%20of%20Civilisation%20in%20ancient%20India,%20vol.%20II,%20p.%20294.
+"History of Civilisation in ancient India, vol. II, p.
+294."